 ROCK CHUCK SOUND REPELLER ^

-To protect large yards or if you want a more “permanent” solution for keeping them away, install ULTRASOUND REPELLERS pointing at the area where animals are entering or where they want to nest.
-These devices will protect up to 4000 sq/ft and will emit a sound people can’t detect and pets won’t mind.
-But when set to the “rodent/rat/mouse” setting, rock chucks won’t like the frequency either.
+To protect large yards or if you want a more “permanent” solution for keeping them off the property, install ULTRA SOUND REPELLERS pointing at the area where animals are entering or where they want to nest.
+These devices will protect up to 5000 sq/ft and will emit a sound people can’t detect and pets won’t mind by default.
+They also feature an optional “audible” sound, a flashing LED light and wireless remote control key for easy “on/off” operation for when you need to walk the pet.

 LIVE TRAP ROCK CHUCKS FOR QUICK CONTROL ^